memgraph/docs/cypher-manual/clauses/delete.md

 ## 1. Deleting a node

-The `DELETE` clause can be used to delete a node.
+The `DELETE` clause can be used to delete a node:

 ```cypher
 MATCH (c:Country { name: 'United Kingdom' })